 Documents You Will Need To Apply for Long-Term Residence in Turkey

-6. Receipt of payment for the residence permit application and card fee
+8. Receipts/proof of payment for the residence permit fee and card fee

 After starting your application online and gathering the necessary documents, you will submit them to the Directorate General of Immigration within the Turkish Interior Ministry yourself or an agent on your behalf.